mlarios7512/Custom-Pomodoro/README.md

 *Disclaimer: A stable Android release is currently unavailable.
 A glitch currently causes the "release" version to break on Android devices.
 (This is a bug on the framework's behalf.
 Also potentially responsible for crashing Android emulators on "release" mode.)
 Development will be kept with Android in mind should the issue be resolved.

+**Note:** If cloning this project, `localSettings.json` is currently missing from the project repo.
+Any default `localSettings.json` file from a default MAUI-Blazor hybrid template project can be copied into the project directory to make this project functional.
+(Will try to address this issue later.)

 <br>

 ![Timer page](app_demo_imgs/Timer.PNG)